Padamkalra/PadamBookStore/PadamBookStore/README.txt

 8:49pm
 I added a new folder in Migrations named as Respostory in which I added a new folder named IRespository.

+at 9:07
+I added content provided by the professor in the IRespository.cs